final-hill/decorator-contracts/README.md

 }
 ```

+@rescue is a non-static member decorator that accepts the following:

+- `self` is the current instance
-`error` is the error thrown by the feature.
+- `error` is the error thrown by the feature.

-`retry` is a function that can be called to retry the feature.
+- `retry` is a function that can be called to retry the feature.

-`fail` will raise the exception to the caller.
+- `fail` will raise the exception to the caller.

 ## Contributing